tortoise/tortoise-orm/docs/databases.rst

 PostgreSQL
 ==========

-DB URL is typically in the form of :samp:`postgres://postgres:pass@db.host:5432/somedb`
+DB URL is typically in the form of :samp:`postgres://postgres:pass@db.host:5432/somedb`, or, if connecting via Unix domain socket :samp:`postgres:///somedb`.

 Parameters
 ----------